 Modular vs. Not Modular

 Modular PSU’s come with the cables detached from the unit.
 You can add in as many cables as you need.
-Non modular units have all the cables built in, so you’ll have a bunch of extra cables that you’ll have to do something with.
-If you have a gigantic case, or a ton of devices it’s not a big deal, but if you want a cleaner build with less cabling go with a modular PSU.
+Non-modular units have all the cables built in, so you will have a bunch of extra cables that you will have to do something with.
+If you have a gigantic case or a ton of devices it’s not a big deal, but if you want a cleaner build with less cabling goes with a modular PSU.

-I recommend you use PC Part Picker, to determine the required wattage for you PSU.
+I recommend you use PC Part Picker, to determine the required wattage for your PSU.

-The case is…fairly self explanatory.
+The case is… fairly self-explanatory.
 You will need a case that is compatible with your motherboard size.
 Standard desktop towers are compatible with ATX downward, but smaller cases can be a bit more complicated.
-E_ATX is used for extreme stuff and generally the larger cases support it.
+E_ATX is used for extreme stuff and generally, the larger cases support it.
 When looking at cases, consider the number of hard drive bays, the ports on the front (these connect to a special connector on your motherboard), the amount of space to manage cable, and of course the general look of the case.
 Standard cases are called towers and come in the sizes mid tower and full tower.
 Full tower cases are generally larger than mid tower, but there is no set standard size.
 The best way to determine a cases size will be to look at the dimensions listed.
 There are also all sorts of alternative designs and compact cases.
-Some ambitious hackintoshers have even built their machines into old Mac Pro G5 cases.
+Some ambitious Hackintoshers have even built their Hackintoshes into old Mac Pro G5 cases.

-Of course you’ll still need a monitor mouse and keyboard, but as they don’t generally relate that much to the build process I won’t go over them here.
+Of course, you will still need a monitor mouse and keyboard, but as they don’t generally relate that much to the build process I won’t go over them here.